Swedish Weaver, Teacher, Traveler and Humanitarian: Aina Cederblom

 For Lisl and her family (name, Roessler) weaving would become more than a pastime, it was a skill that would sustain them before and after the coming war.
 During the hard economic times of the 1930’s Liesl, her mother and younger sister Friedl, wove fine shirt fabric to sell to tailors in Vienna.
 In 1945 the Roessler’s fled the invading Russians to the Austrian mountain village of Kitzbühel to regroup and wait for the end of the war.
 During that period Lisl developed a unique design style, Bauern Baroque (Farmhouse Baroque), integrating traditional Austrian motifs.
 The women wove enough rugs, placemats and pillowcases to sell door-to-door until a permanent weaving business could be established back in Salzburg when the war ended.
 Friedl married an American soldier and moved to the US.
 Lisl, Hermine and youngest sister, Johanna continued on as full-time weavers.

 Eventually Lisl also married and moved away, weaving alone in her new location until her daughter, Christl, was old enough to join her.
+(Her son Marcus, did not weave.)
 Mother and daughter sold their weaving from a storefront in their village, Golling an der Salzach, and later from their large weaving studio and home built into a nearby hillside.
 Local women were hired and trained to produce large carpets and smaller woven accessories in one of the few traditional weaving studios that remained in Austria.

 Christl traveled to Vienna for rigorous commercial training under the weaving master Heinrich Hetzer.
 She had her own family of three children who grew up around the looms of the family business but the tradition of weaving will not continue.
 (The fourth generation have chosen web design, graphic design and management as their paths.)
 Christl remains the sole active weaver in the family, proprietress of Handweberei Christl Seiwald-Buxbaum in Golling an der Salzach.